smokingwheels/chopper/README.md

 # Chopper
 My Experimental testing of a Yacy Search Server.
+The idea is to have a few smaller peers.
 Warning: It is not a Fork.
 I may not update it for awhile.

 The source code home is https://github.com/yacy/yacy_search_server If you want the latest code.